menandmice/micetro_docs/guides/user-manual/terraform_usage.rst

 .. meta::
-   :description: Using the Micetro provider with Terraform
+   :description: Using the Micetro by Men&Mice provider with Terraform
-   :keywords: micetro, terraform, provider, usage
+   :keywords: micetro, terraform

 .. _terraform-usage: